ioulian/frontend-workflow/README.md

 - (MED PRIO) Add prefetch tags to HTML for CSS and JS
 - (MED PRIO) Change factory to https://github.com/fasttime/polytype, it's a better module
+- (MED PRIO) Change Drupal 8 logic to something in line of "cms build", as the things that we do can be used for other CMSses
 - (LOW PRIO) Follow [Gimli](https://gimli.app/) to add it in the future
 - (LOW PRIO) Change lazy loading to this way: https://addyosmani.com/blog/lazy-loading/
-- (LOW PRIO) Check how to remove dependency code in another .js file that is already stand alone module (see expendable and accordion => expandable is included in accordion)
 - (LOW PRIO) Change fixed header implementation to https://pqina.nl/blog/applying-styles-based-on-the-user-scroll-position-with-smart-css/ maybe?

 ## Possible libraries/workflows